-Bakken Museum is tucked back behind Lake Calhoun Park and straddles St. Louis Park and Uptown Minneapolis.
-It could be a little hard to find, but if you can get yourself to Calhoun Parkway, you can follow the signs the rest of the way.
-This one-of-a-kind museum explores the mysteries of our electrical world.
 The museum aims to inspire a passion for science and its potential for social good by helping people explore the history and nature of electricity and magnetism.
 Check the Family Fun Calendar regularly for more information about all the exciting things happening at Bakken Museum.
 “The Bakken Museum inspires a passion for innovation by exploring the potential for science, technology, and the humanities to make the world a better place.”
 Science Studio is held most weekends (please check website for exact times).
 The museum encourages families to participate together in themed activities, experiments, and demonstrations.
 Included with museum admission.
 The Bakken is not currently offering programmed birthday parties.
 However, families can still have their birthday party at the museum as a rental.
 Rent The Bakken Museum’s classrooms.
-The newly-renovated first floor provides private space for party guests along with exhibit exploration for the whole group.
-Visit The Bakken website for more details A family membership at the Bakken Museum is $65.00 and tax deductible.
+The first floor provides private space for party guests along with exhibit exploration for the whole group.
+Learn more and register at the Bakken website.
+Find a link in our Useful Links section at the bottom of this page.
+Admission as of March 1, 2024 is: A household membership at the Bakken Museum is $80 and tax deductible.
 It includes all members of the household.
-(If you have four kids in your family, one visit to Bakken Museum is $52.00, so this is an especially good deal for larger families).
+(If you have four kids in your family, one visit to Bakken Museum is $54.00, so this is an especially good deal for larger families).
 Benefits include: Originally written by Gianna Kordatzky The museum completed its 12,000 square foot renovation (of the 1998 addition) in 2020.
 As part of the Bakken’s new look, enhanced outdoor spaces and education areas have been crafted to increase the museum’s reach and honor the natural beauty surrounding the museum.
 Renovations include: “In this moment, we are especially focused on providing a community space for people to feel connected to one another and inspired by our exhibits, gardens, and grounds.”
 The Bakken Museum President and CEO Michael Sanders Related Articles

 Bakken Museum Classes for Kids